-- 1. The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article. - The delegation of power referred to in Articles 4(5) and 4a(2) and in Articles 5, 10, 14 and 19 shall be conferred on the Commission for an indeterminate period of time from

-[date of entry into force of this Regulation or from any other date set by the legislator].

-- 3. The delegation of power referred to in Articles 4(5) and 4a(2) and in Articles 5, 7, 10, 14 and 19 may be revoked at any time by the European Parliament or by the Council.
+- 1. The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article. - 2.
+The delegation of power referred to in Articles 4(5) and 4a(2), and in Articles 5, 7, 10, 14 and 19 and in Article 22(4a) shall be conferred on the Commission for an indeterminate period of time from\ - [\date of entry into force of this Regulation or from any other date set by the legislator]. - 3.
+The delegation of power referred to in Articles 4(5) and 4a(2), and in Articles 5, 7, 10, 14 and 19 and in Article 22(4a) may be revoked at any time by the European Parliament or by the Council.
 A decision of revocation shall put an end to the delegation of the power specified in that decision.
 It shall take effect the day following the publication of the decision in the official Journal of the European Union or at a later date specified therein.
 It shall not affect the validity of any delegated acts already in force. - 4.
 As soon as it adopts a delegated act, the Commission shall notify it simultaneously to the European Parliament and to the Council. - 5.
-A delegated act adopted pursuant to Articles 4(5) and 4a(2) and Articles 5, 7, 10, 14, and 19 shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
-That period shall be extended by two months at the initiative of the European Parliament or the Council."
+A delegated act adopted pursuant to Articles 4(5) and 4a(2), and Articles 5, 7, 10, 14, and 19 and in Article 22(4a) shall enter into force only if no objection has been expressed either by the European Parliament or the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
+That period shall be extended by two months at the initiative of the European Parliament or the Council." - (19) Article 23 is replaced by the following: